 - explosive training caused the greatest increase in rate of force development and more rapid EMG onset

 - development of a motor program for the rapid movement

-- changes in contractile properties of muscle, specific for
+- changes in contractile properties of muscle, specific for the speed trained

 Untrained vs Trained Depth Jump

 During a depth jump of 110 cm, an untrained individual responds with a period of inhibition during the eccentric phase after landing (stretch load).
 In contrast, a trained jumper responds with a period of facilitation, or increased agonist activation (Schmidtbleicher & Gollhofer, 1982).

 Just prior to ballistic movements, agonist muscles may exhibit a premovement silence (PMS) where there is little or no motor unit activity.
 Increased frequency of PMS may be learned; a neural adaptation to high velocity training.
 The PMS may increase peak force and the rate of force development of ballistic movement by inducing a brief stretch-shortening cycle.
 Furthermore, the brief silent period may bring motoneurones into a non-refractory state increasing their potential to be more readily recruited and to be able to execute higher firing rates.

 Komi (1984) found although ski jumpers were able to achieve peak leg extension force more rapidly than untrained men, they did not have greater leg extension peak force as untrained men.

 At beginner and intermediate training levels, power exercises like the snatch and cleans & jerk typically do not exceed 5 repetitions.
 No more than 6 repetitions are usually performed on partial power exercises such as hang cleans and hang snatch.
 This allows them to focus on exercise mechanics (AKA: form) with less chance of injury.